astronomer/docs/astro/deploy-history.md

 :::tip

-If you deploy to Astro through CI/CD, Astronomer recommends adding the Git commit ID as the description for your deploy.
-This serves as a reference if you roll back your Deployment and also need to roll back your Git repository.
+If you deploy to Astro through CI/CD, Astronomer recommends adding the Git commit ID or equivalent version ID as the description for your deploy.
+This serves as a reference if you need to roll back your Git repository when you roll back your Deployment.

 :::